open-sdg/open-sdg/docs/configuration.md

 ### site_config_form

 _Optional_: This setting controls the behavior of the site config form.
-The available settings are:
+The available the same as in the `indicator_config_form` described above.

-* `dropdowns`: This works the same as in the `indicator_config_form` setting.
+The default location for the site configuration page is `/config`.

 ### sharethis_property